 7. Organization: The organization of a memory system generally refers to the physical arrangement of the bits.

 8. Physical Characteristics: This is the nature of the memory system.
 This can take the forms listed below;

-Please leave a comment below if you found this explanation helpful.
+Please leave a comment below and share with other students in your network if you found this explanation helpful.
 Happy learning!